Estimation of a Two-component Mixture Model with Applications to Multiple Testing: Simulation

 In scenario B, we generate $n+L$ independent random variables $w_1,w_2, \ldots ,w_{n+L}$ from $N(0,1)$ and set $z_i = \frac{1}{\sqrt{L+1}} \sum_{j=i}^{i+L} w_j$ for $i =1,2, \ldots ,n$.
 The dependence structure of the $z_i$'s is determined by $L$.
 For example, $L=0$ corresponds to the case where the $z_i$'s are i.i.d.~standard normal.
 Let $X_i= z_i +m_i $, for $i =1,2, \ldots ,n$, where $m_i=0$ under the null, and under the alternative, $|m_i|$ is randomly generated from $\text{Uniform}(m^*, m^*+1)$ and $\sgn(m_i)$, the sign of $m_i$, is randomly generated from $\{-1,1\}$ with equal probabilities.
 Here $m^*$ is a suitable constant that describes the simulation setting.
 Let $1-\alpha$ be the proportion of true null hypotheses.
 Scenario B is inspired by the numerical studies in \cite{CaiJin10} and \cite{Jin08}.

-The estimator proposed in \eqref{eq:EstAlpha} depends on the choice of $c_n$.
-We denote this estimator by $\hat{\alpha}_0^{c_n}$ and the estimator proposed in Section~\ref{sec:Choose_c_n} by $\tilde{\alpha}_0.$ We use $\hat{\alpha}_0^{S}$ to denote the estimator proposed by \cite{Storey02}, noting that bootstrapping was used to choose the required tuning parameter. \cite{LangaasEtAl05} proposed an estimator that is tuning parameter free but crucially uses the known shape constraint of a convex and non-increasing $f_s$; we denote it by $\hat{\alpha}_0^{L}$.
+We use $\hat{\alpha}_0^{S,B}$ to denote the estimator proposed by \cite{Storey02} when bootstrapping is used to choose the required tuning parameter, and denote by $\hat{\alpha}_0^{S,\lambda}$ the estimator when the value of the tuning parameter is fixed at $\lambda.$ \cite{LangaasEtAl05} proposed an estimator that is tuning parameter free but crucially uses the known shape constraint of a convex and non-increasing $f_s$; we denote it by $\hat{\alpha}_0^{L}$.
 We evaluate $\hat{\alpha}_0^L$ using the {\tt convest} function in the R library {\tt limma}.
 We also use the estimator proposed in \cite{MeinRice06} for two bounding functions: $\delta(t)=\sqrt{t(1-t)}$ and $\delta(t)=1$.
 For its implementation, we must choose a sequence $\{\beta_n\}$ going to zero as $n \rightarrow \infty$. \cite{MeinRice06} did not specify any particular choice of $\{\beta_n\}$ but required the sequence satisfy some conditions.
 We choose $\beta_n = 0.05/\sqrt{n}$ and denote the estimators by $\hat{\alpha}_0^{MR}$ when $\delta(t)=\sqrt{t(1-t)}$ and by $\hat{\alpha}_0^{GW}$ when $\delta(t)=1$ (see \cite{GenoWass04}).
 We also compare our results with $\hat{\alpha}_0^E$, the estimator proposed in \cite{Efron07} using the central matching method, computed using the {\tt locfdr} function in the R library {\tt locfdr}. \cite{Jin08} and \cite{CaiJin10} propose estimators when the model is a mixture of Gaussian distributions; we denote the estimator proposed in Section 2.2 of \cite{Jin08} by $\hat{\alpha}_0^J$ and in Section 3.1 of \cite{CaiJin10} by $\hat{\alpha}_0^{CJ}.$ Some of the competing methods require $F_b$ to be of a specific form (e.g., standard normal) in which case we transform the observed data suitably.